 2. Engage in as many work or volunteer opportunities as you can

 This is not confusion or a lack of focus, this is the prelude to finding what you want to focus on in life or for at least for a stretch of time.

 3. Determine what you like

 Exposure to those many different opportunities will give you an idea of what you enjoy doing or spending your time on.
 Make a list of the activities that you enjoyed the most.

 4. Weigh the cost

-Know this: Discovering your passion -or your purpose- will lead you along the same glorious path.
+Discovering your passion and purpose in life will lead you along a glorious path.
+Of course, you must understand it won’t be an easy ride all the time.
 You will acquire a sense of urgency, meaning, and direction in life.
-You will find strength to endure the rigors of training and the certain difficulties on your journey to doing what you were meant to do here on earth.
-Turning your passion into a successful career or business is another matter, and we will discuss that in an upcoming post.
+You will find the strength to endure the rigors of training and the difficulties as you do what you were meant to do here on earth.
+We will discuss how you can turn your passion into a successful career or business in upcoming posts.